Nicholas Hughes: Early life

-You wake to is not yours.

-After their mother Sylvia Plath's 1963 suicide, their father Ted Hughes installed his current lover Assia Wevill in the family home to take care of his & Plath's two children, Frieda & Nicholas.

-In 1969, Assia Wevill also died by suicide after killing her 4-year-old child by Hughes.

-In 1970, Ted Hughes married his long-time lover Carol Orchard, and the children continued their life on the family farm in Devon.
+In 1970, Ted Hughes remarried, and the children continued their life on the family farm in Devon.

 Despite the posthumous fame of Sylvia Plath, and the growing literary and biographical writings about her death, Nicholas was not told about the circumstances of his mother's suicide until the 1970s.
 In 1998, Ted Hughes published Birthday Letters, over 30 years of poems about Plath, which he dedicated to his two children.

 In the poem "Life After Death", Hughes recounts how: